Meråker Line: Impact

 The Meråker Line was of great economic and social importance for the villages it passed through.
 It allowed much quicker transport into Trondheim, and the station buildings became centers of community life.
-For the first time these places had telegraph stations and daily post deliveries.
+For the first time, these places had telegraph stations and daily post deliveries.
 The expedient transport meant that many more people chose to travel into Trondheim, which gained an advantage over other towns, such as Levanger and Stjørdalshalsen, in becoming the regional center for trade.
 Due to this, Stjørdalshalsen lost much of its importance for the villages in the Stjørdalen valley.
-For farmers, the railway made it possible to sell fresh dairy products to Trondheim, and even to Sundsvall.
+The railway allowed farmers to sell fresh dairy products to Trondheim and Sundsvall.
 New markets, combined with good income during construction that allowed for investments in machinery, increased the revenue and profits for agriculture along the line.
 By 1900, 68 people were employed by the railway in Meråker alone.

 Storlien, located on the Swedish side of the border, flourished as a resort, with the first hotel established soon after the railway arrived.
-Trade between the two countries increased, as Jämtland had easy access to the Trøndelag market.
+Trade between the two countries increased as Jämtland had easy access to the Trøndelag market.
 However, the freight rates were so high that it was cheaper to send some products to Trøndelag from the Swedish east coast by ship around Scania.

 Meråker saw an industrial boom due to the railway.
 There was already a copper mine and smelters at Kopperå, and they saw the railway as a possibility to change from locally produced charcoal to imported coke.
 A pulp mill opened in 1887, but burned down in 1912.
 The most important industry was the carbide factory that opened in Kopperå in 1900—Meraker Smelteverk.
 Though located close to the hydroelectricity sources in Meråker, the import and export of raw and finished materials would not have been possible without the railway.
 A port for the plant was built at Muruvik in 1918.

-Lumber export was one of the main driving forces for building railways at the time, and the Meråker Line was no exception.
+Lumber export was one of the main driving forces for building railways then, and the Meråker Line was no exception.
 In both Stjørdalen and the vast areas of Jämtland and Northern Sweden are huge amounts of woodlands.
 The Meråker Line ran straight through this area, and was seen as a new possibility to export lumber to the continent, where there was high demand for it.
-Before the railway was built, there was a small sawmill in Hommelvik.
-In 1881, the Scotsman Lewis Miller bought huge areas of woods in Jämtland, as well as nine sawmills in Sweden.
-All the produce from these were then sent to Hommelvik for processing and shipment.
-At the most he employed 100 men, and exported up to 183000000 m3 of lumber each year.
-The port of Hommelvik was the location for two wharfs owned by NSB and major imports of coal for the Swedish State Railways.
+Before the railway was built, a small sawmill was in Hommelvik.
+In 1881, the Scotsman Lewis Miller bought vast areas of woods in Jämtland and nine sawmills in Sweden.
+All these produce were then sent to Hommelvik for processing and shipment.
+At the height, he employed 100 men and exported up to 183000000 m3 of lumber each year.
+The port of Hommelvik was the location for two wharves owned by NSB and major coal imports for the Swedish State Railways.